A Guide to Teaching Children Traffic & Road Safety

 Phones and electronic devices can be highly distracting, but technology can also be used to help drivers arrive at their destinations.
 Many apps such as Google Maps are used every day, but a variety of others for both Android and IOS systems can be useful when it comes to brushing up on common traffic rules and being a safer driver.
 Below are three road safety apps that are worth downloading.

-- TrueMotion Family: This app measures risky driver behavior and provides recommendations to improve them.
-It incentivizes safe driving by letting you earn “safety points” if you exhibit safe driving skills, which you can then use to redeem cash or other rewards.
+• TrueMotion Family: This app tracks risky driving behaviors and recommends improvements.
+You earn "safety points" for safe driving, which you can redeem for cash or other rewards.

-- DriveSmart: DriveSmart is an all-in-one application that helps you track and improve your driving.
-You can obtain a certificate to improve your driving skills, receive metrics and information regarding your driving behaviors, earn points you can redeem with partners and more.
-It also prevents distracted driving by muting notifications as soon as you start driving.
+• DriveSmart: DriveSmart tracks and improves your driving.
+You can earn a certificate, view driving metrics, collect points to redeem with partners and more.
+The app prevents distracted driving by muting notifications when you start driving.

 The Benefits of Having a Clean Driving Record